SleepyDeveloper/sleepydeveloper.github.io/about.md

 to organize and host their own PyTorch meetups on our behalf.

 As I stand here on the mountain of life, I look over my shoulder to see how far I've climbed.
 It feels great to see all that I have accomplished over 15 years.
-As I turn to face the next part of the climb shrouded in the clouds of mystery, I'm excited to see what will come next.
+As I turn to face the next part of the climb, I'm excited to see what will come next.